wavesgroup/wave-tearing-slides/slides/model.md

 ## Tearing criterion

-For a water parcel to detach from the crest and break up into spume, it needs to receive energy from wind.
+For a water parcel to detach from the crest and break up into spume, it needs to receive energy from the wind.

 The wind does work on a sloped wave surface via aerodynamic drag.